yallport/sdc-EOgmaNeo/README.md

 ### Feynman Machine ###

 The Feynman Machine is a brain-inspired sequence prediction algorithm AI architecture for machine learning.
 It is a network of intercommunicating nonlinear dynamical systems, and each system can adapt to predict its future inputs.
+While the Feynman Machine is not for beginners due to the combination of hard math, neuroscience, and machine learning, Ogma has done an extraordinary job in packaging their software in a way that is approachable.

-Read the paper, "Feynman Machine: The Universal Dynamical Systems Computer" [here!](https://arxiv.org/abs/1609.03971)
+If you are interested in the inner workings of the Feynman Machine, read the paper "Feynman Machine: The Universal Dynamical Systems Computer" [here!](https://arxiv.org/abs/1609.03971)